c6shi/calorie-analysis/README.md

 #### Interesting Aggregates

+Below is a pivot table of median number of calories per number of steps and average rating bins.

 | avg_rating_bins   |1-5 steps|6-10 steps|11-15 steps|16-20 steps|20+ steps|
 |:------------------|-------:|-------:|--------:|--------:|-------:|
 | 1.0 - 1.5         | 178.2  | 258.1  |  303.35 |  404.3  | 481.5  |